pramodhrachuri/RazerStatusRows/README.md

    python RazerStatusRows.py
    ```

-5. **Auto-Start Configuration**: Customize auto-start options according to your preferences to have RazerStatusRows automatically run when you log in.
+5. **Auto-Start Configuration**: Customize auto-start options according to your preferences and distro to have RazerStatusRows automatically run when you log in.

 ## Configuration